0jscsshtml/brickscodes/README.md

 * When enabled, adding a Back to Top element will automatically include a scroll progress indicator.
 Customize its style as desired.
 ###### Form
 * Icon Radio/Checkbox
+* Extra HTML5 pattern attribute for Password and Email field type.
+Validate in frontend with pure HTML5 validation and backend with form validation hook.
+* Signature Pad with File Preview.
+Seamlessly integrates with the Bricks Form element.
+Use form field type 'text' as Signature Pad input.
+Once enabled, it will automatically create field type 'file' for preview and upload.

 * Form Abandonment (Module)
   * Seamlessly integrates with the Bricks Form element.